 Yesterday was the perfect autumn day, with blue skies, a golden sun and a light breeze.
 Idyllic.
-I took a shoulder bag and a happy heart and headed up to the top of Aberdovey, walking past Tyddyn Rhys Y Gardair Farm and turning on to the Panorama Walk, part of the Wales Coast Path.
-It was one of those days that not only makes you feel good to be alive, but overjoyed to be human.
-The views, the sounds, the feel of the breeze on skin, the different aromas and some lovely juicy blackberries – all five senses are engaged.
-The joys of landscape and seascape, of colours, textures, shapes, of the underlying geology and geomorphology, the flowers, animals and birds that interact with it, of simply being there – those are all thanks to being sentient.
-A comforting thought.
+I took a shoulder bag with a bottle of water and my much-loved camera and headed up to the top of Aberdovey, walking past Tyddyn Rhys Y Gardair Farm and turning on to the Panorama Walk, part of the Wales Coast Path.
+It was one of those days that makes you feel good to be alive.
+The walk has many beautiful views, with contrasting landscapes to north and south, over Happy Valley and the Dyfi Estuary.
+It’s a very popular walk along a metalled road, which after about a 45 minute walk turns into a good track for the walk to the Bearded Lake.

 I set out in the ugliest but most comfortable hiking trainers ever.
 They are designed for road work and tracks, not rough terrain, and as hideous as they are, they are seriously suited for the job.
 It was never my intention to go as far as Bearded Lake / Llyn Barfog, and I only walked to the turn off for the Happy Valley car park, about an hour each way if I hadn’t stopped to pick blackberries at the start and end of the walk, as well as stopping frequently to take photos.
 In the event it took me two and a half hours there and back.
 I am up to my ears in DIY and had done a couple of hours in the morning and wanted to be back in time to do another batch in the afternoon.
 The bliss of living just 2 minutes from the start of the walk means that I can just drop everything and go.
 The circular panorama walk that takes in Bearded Lake is next on my list, but the walk to the end of the road and back was absolutely stunning, simply wonderful.
 I had it almost to myself.
 I ran into two small groups of walkers, and a lady who was giving her daughter a shoulder-ride, which looked like hard work, and four or five cars passed me, but other than that I was in splendid isolation.